-Projects that are to be undertaken solely with either cash funds (CF) or cash funds exempt (CFE) moneys, but operated and maintained out of state operational funds, cash funds or a combination of both, are considered cash funded.
-Program plans are required for projects costing more than \$500,000.
-Projects costing \$500,000 or less are submitted on the SB01-209 list (see SB01-209 section below).
+Projects that are to be undertaken solely with cash funds (CF) moneys, but operated and maintained out of state operational funds, cash funds or a combination of both, are considered cash funded.
+Program plans are required for projects costing more than \$2 million.
+Projects costing \$2 million or less are submitted on the SB01-209 list (see SB01-209 section below).
 Besides being reviewed for the items outlined above, the program plan is examined to ensure that governing board approvals contain the following statements of fact and that sufficient information is provided in the program plan to assure DHE that:

-- Sufficient cash funds will be available to pay the capital project costs; - The earmarked cash funds are appropriate sources considering the nature of the project; and - The project will not adversely affect the projected operating funds.
+- Sufficient cash funds will be available to pay the capital project costs; - The earmarked cash funds are appropriate sources considering the nature of the project; and - > The project will not adversely affect the projected operating funds.